alcrene/myst-template-pnas2023/README.md

 ## Other notes

+### Fragile source template

-The PNAS template is quite fragile: the plain, out-of-the-box template works on Overleaf, but when I download it and compile it locally I get a different output: columns may be the wrong width, text the wrong colour.
+The PNAS template is quite fragile: the plain, out-of-the-box template works on Overleaf, but when I download it and compile it locally I get a different output: columns were the wrong width, text the wrong colour.
 Compiling with XeTeX inlines headings with no visually distinctive style (in contrast to a pdflatex build which formats them in bold as expected).[^why-fragile]

 This template makes some changes to the underlying `pnas-new.cls` and `pnasresearcharticle.sty` which should make the output more robust – essentially the class file does very fancy but also fragile things, and where possible we replace  these with jtex’ templating logic which should be more robust.
 We don’t want to deviate too far from the official template, so as not to cause friction when it comes to ultimately submitting the manuscript, but even within that constraint there is likely room for further improvements on this template’s portability and robustness.